jczacharia/reactive-forms/README.md

 });
 ```

-Becuase the form is strongly typed, you can only configure factories for properties that are of type `Array`.
-The library makes it also possible to correclty infer the type of `value` for the factory function.
+Because the form is strongly typed, you can only configure factories for properties that are of type `Array`.
+The library makes it also possible to correctly infer the type of `value` for the factory function.

 ## ESLint Rule